Flux Parallel Assets Deep Dive- The Secret Sauce of Flux Defi

 - While all blocks mined generate parallel asset rewards, it is up to the individual mining pool whether they will support parallel mining and how they will distribute the rewards.

 - Mining pools won’t be able to claim the parallel asset rewards until they are white-listed by the Flux team.
 This is to prevent mining pools from claiming the rewards for themselves.

-- So far two mining pools have implemented parallel mining on Flux.
-The community pool Fluxpools and Minerpool.
+- So far five mining pools have implemented parallel mining on Flux.

 - In the current implementations, the mining pools have decided to convert the earned parallel assets to native Flux before distributing it to miners, so the parallel assets are paid out in native Flux and a fee (usually 2%) is taken by the pool for the conversion and administration related to the payouts.
 Usually, these payouts happen weekly or bi-weekly directly to your mining address.